supremeimposter/My-Vault/GATE/DiscreteMathematics/Set-Theory/Set Definition.md

   - DM-2024
 notes-taken: false
 tags:
-  - DiscreteMath
   - DiscreteMath/Sets
+  - MathematicalStructure
 ---
+# Set

 - Set is a collection of any elements or sets.
 - The elements don't have to have any correlation between them.

 ## Properties of Set

-- Set Properties - unordered and distinct elements
+- Set Properties - unordered and distinct elements.
-	- Duplicates are not counted in a set, only distinct elements are counted.

 - Order of the elements does not matter in a set.
 They can be written in any order.
+- Duplicates are not counted in a set, only distinct elements are counted.

 > [!question] How many elements does the following set contain?
 > S = {a, b, a, a, 1, 1, 2, 3, 3, 2, 3}